ory/hydra/UPGRADE.md

 This section summarizes important changes introduced in 1.0.0. **Follow it chronologically to ensure a proper migration.**

+We are very well aware that the changelist is huge and we try to prepare you as good as we can to migrate to this version.
+We also understand that breaking changes are frustrating and it takes time to adopt to them.
+We sincerely hope that the benefits from this version (improved consent flow, easier set up, clear boundaries & responsibilities) outweigh the hassle of upgrading to the new version.

+If you have difficulties upgrading and would like a helping hand, reach out to us at [mailto:hi@ory.sh](hi@ory.sh) and we will help you with the upgrade process.
+Our services are billed by the hour and are priced fairly.

+### OpenID Connect Certified

+ORY Hydra is now OpenID Connect Certified!
+Certification spans the OAuth 2.0 Authorize Code Flow, Implicit Flow, and Hybrid Flow as well as dynamic discovery.

+The certification is one reason for the breaking changes in the consent app.

 ### Breaking Changes

 #### Introspection API